-Of the total receivables, approximately \$4,888,556 is due from Agnico in connection with the Barsele JV.
-The Company has classified the first year receivable as current \$2,542,889 and the second year receivable \$2,345,667 has been classified as long-term and discounted using a risk-adjusted discount rate of 7.85%.
+Of the total receivables, approximately \$2,719,860 is due from Agnico in connection with the Barsele JV.
+The Company had previously classified amounts receivable beyond one year as long-term, and discounted using a risk-adjusted discount rate of 7.85%.